 Women’s history month ain’t over yet.
 To end this month with a bang, we wanted to shed some limelight on the women who have made important contributions to poetry throughout history.
 So, we’ve made a list of twelve female poets who have changed the game for the better.
-With groundbreaking form, style, and subject matter, these twelve women have elevated the genre as a whole.
+With groundbreaking form, style, and subject matter, these twelve female poets have elevated the genre as a whole.

 Sappho – c.
 630-c.570 BC

 To kick off the list, we’re throwing it back to Ancient Greece.
 Sappho was a poet who lived on the island of Lesbos, where she was known for her lyric poetry.
 Affectionately known as the “tenth muse” and “the poetess” of her time, Sappho’s work inspired countless Greek poets to come (though most of her work is lost today).